chrisbouchard/discord-fate-bot/README.md

 ### Future Commands

 I plan to add commands to manage a turn order, and possibly to track fate points.
-Beyond that, we may add facilities to track PCs and NPCs, though Discord text channels may not be the most convenient interface to manage those.
+Beyond that, I may add facilities to track PCs and NPCs, though Discord text channels may not be the most convenient interface to manage those.

+## Inviting the Bot

+There isn't currently a public instance of this bot available for invite.
+If you host your own copy, the bot will log an invite URL when it connects to Discord.
+Currently, the bot will ask for the following Discord permissions.

+* Add reactions
+    * To leave a :+1: once it has processed a message.
+* Manage messages
+    * To pin and unpin the scene message.
+* Read message history
+    * Not currently used, but I have a half-thought that there could be a feature to recover scenes from message history if the database is out-of-sync with the channel.
+* Read messages
+    * To read commands.
+* Send messages
+    * To reply with results.

+This list may grow and change while the bot is in development, but I'll try to freeze it once I release a stable public version.

 ## Installing